Taxes on Selling a House in Pennsylvania

 Transfer tax

 In Pennsylvania, there’s a 1% transfer tax on the price of the home when it’s sold.
-So, if your home sells for $295,000, you’d pay about $2,950 in transfer taxes.
+So, if your home sells for $315,000, you’d pay about $3,150 in transfer taxes.
 Typically, both the buyer and seller share this tax, though they can agree on a different split.

 Property tax

-According to the Tax Foundation, Pennsylvania’s effective property tax rate on owner-occupied housing value is typically 1.19%.
+Pennsylvania’s effective property tax rate on owner-occupied housing value is typically 1.26%.
 State taxes are paid by the calendar year, due on April 15.
+The Pennsylvania Department of Revenue can provide more information about taxes specific to your city or town here.

 Inheritance tax

 In Pennsylvania, if you inherit property, you may have to pay inheritance tax.
 Direct descendants and lineal heirs pay 4.5% of the property value, siblings pay 12%, and all other heirs pay 15%.
-Meanwhile, transfers to a surviving spouse or from a child 21 or younger to a parent aren’t taxed at all
+Meanwhile, transfers to a surviving spouse or from a child 21 or younger to a parent aren’t taxed at all.

 Other selling expenses you might encounter in Pennsylvania